Ramonster98/asset-processor/asset-processor/README.md

 # Asset Processor 🎮

-A Python tool for automatic preprocessing of 2D assets (images), designed for **game development pipelines** — especially mobile game studios such as Playrix.
+A Python tool for automatic preprocessing of 2D assets (images), designed for **game development pipelines**

 The goal is to automate repetitive steps in asset preparation before importing them into a game engine or internal tools: